 A reasonable proficiency at reading music, excellent pitch and good voice is required which, with rehearsal, will hit most of the notes correctly!

 For those eager to try out their singing elsewhere, why not visit the City Chorus in London.
 Their website is http://www.londoncitychorus.com and enquiries are to Dionne at firstname.lastname@example.org.
 Their musical director is Paul Ayres and they rehearse close to Bank Tube station.

 We are looking for more choirs throughout Great Britain, Europe and globally with a welcoming smile for civil engineers and video snippets of choirs in action which can adorn a Facebook page.

 We are also keen to encourage solo singing contributions from around the world.
 Why not follow the example of Serena Gough and Joanna Bateman, both in the UK, and share with us your passion for singing….and it needn’t be in English!

 Serena is now well into her Masters Degree in Civil Engineering at the University of Nottingham and is an ICE Quest Undergraduate Scholar with Network Rail and alumna of Newport Girls’ High School.
-Links to her are here:-
+Links to her younger days are here:-